-In his practice, Tim draws upon many therapeutic approaches such as Cognitive Behavioural Therapy, Mindfulness, Client-Centred Therapy, Gestalt Therapy and Compassion-focused therapy, tailoring the therapy to suit each client’s individual needs and requirements.
+In his practice, Tim draws upon many therapeutic approaches such as Cognitive Behavioural Therapy, Mindfulness and Compassion-focused therapy, tailoring the therapy to suit each client’s individual needs and requirements.

 The foundation of Tim’s therapy is based on Humanistic and Integrative Psychotherapy.
 Building a trusting, non-judgemental and supportive environment Tim creates a safe place from which clients can explore the issues which face them.
 In his own unique style grounded in compassion, understanding and encouragement clients are empowered to examine and address the challenges they face.

 Tim believes that by gaining a deeper understanding of the interaction between one’s thoughts, feelings and behaviours a client can regain a sense of control in their life.
 Learn new ways to cope with life’s difficulties.
 Break the self-perpetuating cycles of thought and behaviour which trap us in these difficulties and connect with what will help them flourish in the future.
 Each one of us are on our own personal life journey, a journey where self-awareness can allow us to live a happier and more fulfilled life.